MagLilja/Jumpy-Duke/README.md

 - Vad är det för projekt?
     - Förklara spelet.
-      - An interactive platform game inspired by Flappy Bird.
-      - Where you fly around with Java's own Duke and try to catch bugs and avoid obstacles.
-      - Simple but elegant.
-The space key is almost the only one you need to keep an eye on.

     - Strukturen?
         - Spelet, hemsidan, databasen etc.
-          - The game is written in Java 11.
-          - In the game you get points, which are saved online by the game sending / posting the points to an api.
-          - The API then saves the points in a database on the same server.
-          - The website retrieves / gets the points from the apie, which in turn retrieves it from the database.
-          - (The API is Restful-Node-Express and the database is MySQL)

         - Klasser, konfiguration, etc?
           - Vi använder Libgdx med vad som kallas screens.
           - Vi har även actors som ligger i ett actor pack.